sl-solution/InMemoryDatasets.jl/docs/src/man/modify.md

 > `modify!(ds, args...)` or `modify(ds, args...)`

 The simplest form of `args` is `col => fun` which calls `fun` on `col` as a vector and replaces `col` with the output of the call. `col` can be a column index or a column name.
-Thus, to replace the value of a column which is called `:x` in a data set `ds` with their standardised values, we can use the following expression:
+Thus, to replace the value of a column which is called `:x1` in a data set `ds` with their standardised values, we can use the following expression:

 > `modify!(ds, :x1 => stdze)`